BlueHarrier/IsleMetaverse/Tree/Repository/README.md

 ### Manifest

-In order to safely import resources from the internet into de Isle browser running the ecosystem, there must be a way to specify what resources are required, and how to load them.
+In order to safely import resources from the internet into the Isle browser running the ecosystem, there must be a way to specify what resources are required, and how to load them.
 The manifest serves this purpose, by allowing the content creator to define what they need, from where within a repository, and what is it.

 Hence, the manifest doesn't have fixed properties, but keys, which are local paths to each resource, which are then expanded into what they are and how to import them.